projoynaidu-cmd/projoynaidu-cmd/README.md

 All VueNexus projects and resources are licensed under
 **Creative Commons Attribution 4.0 (CC BY 4.0)**
-Use them freely — just remember to credit 💙
+Use them freely — remember to credit 💙

 ---